Yordan Alvarez

 Prior to his American career, Alvarez played two seasons in the Cuban National Series for Las Tunas.
 He defected from Cuba in 2016 to establish residency in Haiti, where he first signed with the Los Angeles Dodgers as an international free agent.
 Houston acquired him via trade from the Dodgers in 2016 before he made his professional debut.
 In 2019, he was unanimously named American League (AL) Rookie of the Year after posting the highest slugging percentage (.655) by a qualified rookie in history.

 After missing all but two games of the abbreviated 2020 season due to injury, Alvarez became known for his slugging numbers and for being a clutch hitter.
-He won the 2021 ALCS MVP award, and in 2022, he hit the first walk-off home run in postseason history hit by a team down by multiple runs.
+He won the 2021 ALCS MVP award, and in 2022, he hit the first walk-off home run in postseason history with his team trailing by multiple runs.
 He also hit a go-ahead home run in the 2022 World Series to secure his first championship.